imsuinfo/websites/sites/all/modules/quail_api/README.txt

 Add the module to /sites/all/modules/.

 Download the 3rd-party Quail Library from <code.google.com/p/quail-lib/>.
-Extract the library into /sites/all/libraries/ as a directory called 'quail-lib'.
+Extract the library into /sites/all/libraries/ as a directory called 'quail'.
 Therefore the 3rd-party Quail Library should be located at /sites/all/libraries/quail/.

 Although this is optional, I strongly suggest applying the patch located at miscellaneous/quail-bug_fixes.patch.